seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     moves a level (§1).
 Measured 04.09: three setups were published, `oi_prev` was written to state for all three, and no reading of any kind appears in the log or the answer.
-24. **Every dated item in `items` appears in the answer**, in full or in the collapsed line (§2).
-A tracked event the Boss cannot see is one the next run will call unchanged.
+24. **Every dated item in `items` appears in the answer**, in full or in the collapsed line (§2) — **except an item at `dclass:none`, which §2 forbids printing at all.** A tracked event the Boss cannot see is one the next run will call unchanged; a date nobody has sourced is one he cannot act on.
+The two rules met on 04.09 and the run had to choose between them with nothing here naming which governs.
 25. **Every lifecycle change this run made is spoken in the answer** (§11) — a closure named in its own section before it goes to `archive`, and a coin moving INTO `ИЗБЕГАТЬ` named in the first line beside the withdrawal that produced it.
 Checked